nordquip/sousms/doc/notes.md

 4. Who we need to coordinate with most.
 (Database?
 Trade Engine?...)
 5. Timeline for goals
 >>>>>>> Added Shaun's terms for further explanation

+The Data Feed team recommends Java as a language for parsing the XML feed.